rulaicd-lining/vue-log/README.md

 ### Methods
 vue-log can automated log the navigation info by every navigate success. but we can manually do the log by action.

+Every action method will return a object with a `flush` method to flush logs immediately.

 - in vue template
 ```js
 <template>